 Here is Jiro’s take:

-It’s great to hear that from a 85-year-old Japanese sushi chef, who I’m pretty sure doesn’t know anything about tech blogs.
+It’s great to hear that from a 85-year-old Japanese sushi chef, who I’m quite sure doesn’t think much about tech.
 Like sushi chefs, we as founders, designers or developers, need to develop our tastes, in order to build things people can be impressed about.

 I don’t have an definite answer to how to to develop your tastes, but I’ve found out that appreciating and understanding culture helps.
 I think it’s safe to assume that beauty is part of our human mind and it’s defined further or distorted by culture.